nexpy/nexpy/doc/source/pythongui.rst

 Other Menus
 ^^^^^^^^^^^
-The Edit, View, Magic, Window, and Help Menus currently consist of menu items provided by the iPython shell.
+The Edit, View, Magic, Window, and Help Menus currently consist of menu items provided by the iPython shell for their Qt Console.
 All the operations act on the shell text.

 Adding NeXus Data to the Tree
 -----------------------------